Skip to content

 nano .env

-Update with your local Supabase values:
+Update with your local values:

 Terminal window